mrpmorris/Fluxor/Tutorials/02-Blazor/02A-StateActionsReducersTutorial/README.md

 #### Using an Action and a Reducer to alter state

-- In `Store\CounterUseCase` create a new class `IncrementCounterAction`.
+- In the `Store` folder, create a new class `IncrementCounterAction`.
 This class can remain empty.
 - Edit `Counter.Razor` and remove the `@code {}` section.
 - In `Counter.razor.cs` we need to inject `IDispatcher` and then use it to dispatch an instance of our new `IncrementCounterAction` when the button is clicked.